zryska/Edge-Data-Store-Docs/V1/Overview/SDSQuickStart.md

 }
 ```

 This stream references the type that was created in the last step, and an error will occur if the type does not exist when the stream is created.
-In order to create the SDS stream in the Edge Storage, you should store the JSON file with the name SDSCreateStream.json and the following curl script run:
+In order to create the SDS stream in the data store

+1. Save the JSON as a file with the name SDSCreateStream.json.
+2. Run the following curl script:

 ```bash
 curl -i -d "@SDSCreateStream.json" -H "Content-Type: application/json"  -X POST http://localhost:5590/api/v1/tenants/default/namespaces/default/streams/Simple